Compensation and Human Capital Committee Charter

 Purpose of Committee

-The purpose of the Compensation Committee (the “Committee”) of the Board of Directors (the “Board”) of Vector Group Ltd. (the “Company”) is to discharge the Board’s responsibilities relating to compensation of the Company’s executives and directors and to produce an annual report on executive compensation for inclusion in the Company’s proxy statement, in accordance with the rules and regulations of the Securities and Exchange Commission (the “SEC”) and (c) to oversee, review and report to the Board on the Company’s management development and succession planning.
+The purpose of the Compensation and Human Capital Committee (the “Committee”) of the Board of Directors (the “Board”) of Vector Group Ltd. (the “Company”) is to (a) discharge the Board’s responsibilities relating to compensation of the Company’s executives and directors (b) to produce an annual report on executive compensation for inclusion in the Company’s proxy statement, in accordance with the rules and regulations of the Securities and Exchange Commission (the “SEC”) and (c) to oversee, review and report to the Board on the Company’s management development and succession planning.